mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "I'm a freelance journalist with geek leanings.
 This will not only feed my brain but it will inform my work, increase the quality of the questions I ask and potentially direct me to people I can interview.
 I couldn't afford to buy it so open access is really appreciated."
   * "I am a graduate but currently unemployed.
 I constantly seek for free resources online and try to upskill myself as much as I can and make productive use of my free time.
 I also like to share the free resources with my community."
   * "Thank you for making this book open access so that more people can read it.
 I've seen how the pandemic is affecting people with chronic illness or disability and I've been trying to share resources to help people become more understanding and inclusive."

+University of Michigan Press[ is able to make so many books open access](https://www.fulcrum.org/michigan?locale=en&user_access=oa) because of [the Fund to Mission program that brings together visionary libraries and other funders with matching support from the University of Michigan ](https://ebc.press.umich.edu/invest)to enable authors to publish their books free online without requiring them to pay the publishing costs.